Pass-Through Taxation Definition

 Benefits of Pass-Through Taxation

-A large number of businesses opt for a structure that gives them pass-through tax treatment simply because it has a lot of benefits.
-Let’s talk about the two primary advantages of being a pass-through business.
+Many businesses opt for a structure that gives them pass-through tax treatment simply because it has many benefits.
+Let’s discuss the two primary advantages of being a pass-through business.

 No Double Taxation

-Double taxation is a term used to describe the two levels of taxation that occur when an entity is taxed like a C corporation.
+Double taxation is a term used to describe the two levels of taxation that occur when an entity is taxed like a What is a C corporation?.
 The income is, practically speaking, taxed twice.
 First, the business itself pays the corporate tax rate on its taxable gain.
 Then, after its shareholders receive their share of the profits, each shareholder pays personal income taxes on the gains they received.

 Pass-through entities, however, don’t pay federal income taxes at the corporate level; they’re only taxed at the individual level.
 The business itself doesn’t pay federal income taxes (although it may file an informational return).
 The tax burden falls on each individual member.
 In many cases — but not all — single taxation creates a lower overall tax burden.